 For Apple users you’ll need the free iBooks app or another app capable of reading PDFs.
 If you’re buying the PDF version Safari may wig out when you try to download or open the ZIP file from E-Junkie (the company that manages the PDF format of my guide), but be patient.
 When you click the Download link in the e-mail, it may download in the background without giving you a notification.
 It may also say it isn’t downloading when it really is.
 This is an issue that E-Junkie is aware of with a small percentage of Apple users and they are working on a solution.
 If you have any troubles with the download, please e-mail me and I can send the ZIP file to you directly which will solve the problem.

-A: The Kindle version is purchased directly from Amazon’s website and they’ll handle payment and delivery to your device.
+The paperback and Kindle versions are purchased directly from Amazon’s website, and they’ll handle payment and delivery.

 For the PDF version, E-junkie is handling the shopping cart and product delivery, which will come through e-mail.
 They’re a commonly used service and are well rated.
 PayPal is handling the money – again a very secure, safe system.
 You’ll be able to pay using a PayPal account or a credit/debit card, same as with the Donation button on the side of my site.

-As stated above, if you matched two of the four criteria at the start of this page you’d likely get your $7.99 worth out of this guide, the more you match, the better deal it’d be.
-That being said, I’m not going to try to hard sell you.
+As stated above, if you matched two of the four criteria at the start of this page you’d likely get your money's worth out of this guide, the more you match, the better deal it’d be.

-I look forward to hearing from you on the road, safe travels and happy trails!
+Get the guide as a PDF, Kindle, or paperback.
+I look forward to hearing from you on the road.
+Safe travels and happy trails!